 - Setting the up-limit

-- Position ladder below the back or rear portion of the opener to access the screws
+- Position ladder below the back or rear portion of the opener to access the adjustment screws

 - Open door using remote – bottom of door should come to rest just below header